 The IDTechEx Show is where innovators go to discuss and learn about emerging technologies like printed electronics, electric vehicles, photonics, RFID, and wearables.
 We got challenged by a show attendee to print a circuit on the spot.
 Challenge accepted.
 Challenge won.

 Circuit Launch is a community organization for hardware entrepreneurs in California's Bay Area.
 They have tools, space, educational programs and mentors to help entrepreneurs build cool products.
-They also has a V-One on their lab bench, pushing members to build hardware faster.
+They also have a V-One on their lab bench, pushing members to build hardware faster.

 The V-One lets you create working prototypes without the hassle or cost of outsourcing PCB fabrication.